North Korea appears to have restarted plutonium reactor, think tank says | The Japan Times

 Choe Kang Il, deputy director general for North American affairs at the North’s Foreign Ministry, made the threat in an interview with NBC TV, saying such a move would be “defensive in nature.”

-The North has been known to conduct weapons tests around key dates, and some experts believe it could test an ICBM to mark late leader Kim Jong Il’s birthday on Feb.
+The North has been known to conduct weapons tests around key dates, and some experts believe it could test an ICBM to mark the late leader Kim Jong Il’s birthday on Feb.
 16.

-Friday’s revelation of increased activity at the Nyongbyon plant comes on the heels of an announcement that U.S. Defense Secretary James Mattis will visit Japan and South Korea next week.
+Friday’s revelation of increased activity at the Nyongbyon plant comes on the heels of an announcement that U.S. Defense Secretary James Mattis will visit Japan and South Korea in the coming week.
 Discussions are expected to focus on bolstering alliances with the two Asian giants amid the North Korean threat.

 “The trip will underscore the commitment of the United States to our enduring alliances with Japan and the Republic of Korea, and further strengthen U.S.-Japan-Republic of Korea security cooperation,” the Pentagon said in a statement.